rawrjustin/chat-beta-proxy/API_DOCUMENTATION.md

 ### Send Chat Message

 Send a message to the chat AI and receive a response.
+The endpoint automatically generates contextual follow-up prompts based on the conversation history.

 **Endpoint:** `POST /api/chat`